×

 We asked people in Morocco if they could share any humorous cultural blunders they commited.
 They wrote:

 "Yes.
 I learned quickly that my habit of ambidexterity and using both hands to do things needed retraining to break that habit.
 Its not good to reach for food with your left hand..
 Oh my gosh.
 Thats a huge social blunder.
 And, so much hugging between members of the same sex, holding hands etc., which really I never was a hugger back in the USA.
-I also needed to learn no shaking hands with men," explained one expat living in Khemisset, Morocco.
+I also needed to learn no shaking hands with men," explained one foreigner living in Khemisset, Morocco.

 AGS Worldwide MoversAGS Worldwide Movers